mit-orcd/orcd-docs-edit/docs/software/python.md

 pip install pkgname
 ```

-!!!Warning
+!!!Warning "Do not use the --user flag"
-    Do not use `--user` flag to install, this will install into `$HOME/.local` instead of the environment.
+    Do not use `--user` flag to install packages with `pip`, this will install the package into `$HOME/.local` instead of the environment.

 When you are done using or installing packages into an environment you can deactivate it with the command: